edgedb/easy-edgedb/README.md

 }
 ```

+We will also take `age` out of `Person`, because `Vampire` specifies it.

-and then create Count Dracula.
+Now we can create Count Dracula.
 We know that he lives in Romania, but that isn't a city.
 This is a good time to change the `City` type.
 We'll change the name to `Place` and make it an `abstract type`, and then `City` can extend from it.
 We'll also add a `Country` type that does the same thing.
 Now they look like this:

 ```
 abstract type Place {